dashaluna/hm-content-toc/README.md

 ### 1.0.2 ###
 * Added Human Made as contributor to the plugin.
 * Added `Translations Available` info to the main description.
+* Added `Contributing to plugin` info under 'Other Notes' section.

 ### 1.0.1 ###
 * Removed a full stop at the end of the plugin description as it was too long by WP standards - doh!